IEntin/ClientServer/docs/README.md

 To start:\
 in the server terminal\
 cd project_root\
-./server
+./serverX

 in another client terminal\
 cd project_root\
-./client
+./clientX

-To run the server outside of the project create a directory, copy server binary,\
+To run the server outside of the project create a directory, copy serverX binary,\
 make a soft link to the project_root/data directory, copy ServerOptions.json\
-to this directory, and issue './server' command.
+to this directory, and issue './serverX' command.

-Similarly for the client: create a directory, copy binary client, make a soft link to data\
+Similarly for the client: create a directory, copy binary clientX, make a soft link to data\
-directory, copy ClientOptions.json, and run './client'.
+directory, copy ClientOptions.json, and run './clientX'.

 No special requirements for the hardware.\
 Tested on desktop with 4 cores and 8GB RAM to run the server and up to 40 mixed fifo and tcp clients.\